-The popularity of Health Savings Accounts (HSAs) has surged dramatically in recent years.
-According to a report by Devenir Research, there are now over 26 million health savings accounts, holding $61.7 billion in assets.
-But what are HSAs, and why are they so popular?
+The popularity of health savings accounts (HSAs) has surged dramatically in recent years.
+According to a report by Devenir Research, there are more than 30 million HSAs, with one in five Americans in their 30s having one.

-- Tax-deductible contributions
+- Tax-deductible contributions for employers and employees

-- Tax-free accumulation of interest and dividends tax-free
+- Tax-free accumulation of interest and dividends

 - Tax-free distributions for qualified medical expenses